Public figures who have tested positive for coronavirus

-(Reuters) - These are some of the public figures who have tested positive for coronavirus around the world:
+(Reuters) - Following are some of the public figures who have tested positive for coronavirus around the world:

 Oscar-winning actor Tom Hanks and his wife, actress Rita Wilson, both tested positive in Australia, the actor said on Twitter.
 He said he fell ill while working on a film.